HirasawaProject/Hirasawa-Bancho/README.md

 Hirasawa is completely open to contribution, please feel free to open tickets or work on what we currently have in the backlog

+The language used in the project is British English, this won't impact language shown to the user but we'd prefer keeping the internal language consistent as possible

 ## Licencing
 Hirasawa Project is licenced under the MIT licence so do with it as you please